 - salt and pepper

-- a little parsley, to garnish
+- a little basil or parsley, to garnish

 - Arrange the tomatoes on your serving plate and add the Feta, olives and red onion.

 - Drizzle with olive oil and season with salt and pepper.

 - Garnish with a little chopped basil or parsley.

 No precise quantities here - it's more of a guide than a recipe.
 Gauge your amounts on how many people you are serving and adjust the ratios to suit your taste.
 Replace the Feta with goat's cheese or some creamy Buffalo mozzarella if you'd prefer, skip the olives if they're not your thing and swap the parsley for basil if it suits.
 This is relaxed cooking ...

 Keywords: summer, tasty, fresh, BBQ